VEL-Games/.github/profile/README.md

 ## Eternalbliss the Linux nerd 🤓🤓
 Eternalbliss will edit his section when he has time, he's a good website designer though:)
+- basically im just that one guy that knows the most random crap on linux things and i do website design sometimes

 ## littleBitsman
 i do a bunch of Luau/JS/TS/other things, the most known are: